mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 ```r
 library(missForest)
 ```
-The create random NA data in the data set in 10% of the cases:
+The create random NA data in the data set in 10% of the cases, not being picky about which variable the NA is created for:
 ```r
 tbl_iris_miss <- prodNA(iris, noNA = 0.1)
 ```